What is Blockchain? An Introduction

+Do your eyes glaze over when you hear the word blockchain?
 It’s time to overcome your frustrations and learn blockchain basics!
-This mandatory step is an introductory course to better understand blockchain and easily picture it.
 No need to be a pro here, or deep dive into the technical details.
 To get on the crypto train, you just need to understand the overall idea.
 The rest will come naturally, with practice and curiosity.

 What Is blockchain?

-The 3 notions of blockchain, cryptocurrency and Bitcoin are closely related.
+Blockchain, cryptocurrency and Bitcoin are closely related concepts.
 Indeed, the pseudonymous Bitcoin creator Satoshi Nakamoto actually created Bitcoin, the first successful cryptocurrency ever, and blockchain, i.e. the technology that supports it.
 However, while commonly mistaken for being the same, they are completely different topics that you must clearly understand and differentiate.

 Let’s use a simple analogy.
 Websites are a well-known Internet application to share peer-to-peer information.
 Search engines are among the most common ways to use websites by facilitating access to them.
 Google is one of the most famous and used search engines.
 To some extent, blockchain, cryptocurrency and Bitcoin share a similar relationship: blockchain is a groundbreaking technology to stock and share peer-to-peer value and information online.

 In short, blockchain is a decentralized and public digital ledger that records any information – like financial transactions – in an anonymous and immutable way.
 Such groundbreaking features provide users with significant benefits :

 - Because it is decentralized, there are no third parties involved: no banks, no cloudy actors, no administrator, no unexpected fees.
 Just you and your digital assets.

 - As a public record, it provides transparency of all the transactions and allows traceability.
 While this can allow information counter-checking, it also makes falsifying information difficult.

 - Information is recorded in both an anonymous and immutable way.
 It means that once data is added to the ledger, it cannot be removed or altered.
 Nor can it the provider be nominatively identified.